SnapperGPS/snappergps-housings/README.md

 # snappergps-housings

-This repository contains different housing designs intended to provide some protection for [a SnapperGPS PCB](https://github.com/SnapperGPS/snappergps-pcb/), a battery, and an antenna during testing.
+This repository contains different housing designs intended to provide some protection for [a SnapperGPS PCB V1.0.0](https://github.com/SnapperGPS/snappergps-pcb/), a battery, and an antenna or [a SnapperGPS receiver V2.0.0](https://github.com/SnapperGPS/snappergps-pcb-2/) during testing and potentially during deployments.

 Most designs (but not all) are intended to be 3D-printed.
 If you want to use any of these designs for a long-term deployment, we advise you to carefully consider whether the material is suitable for the deployment environment.